 Joint replacement therapy, also known as an 'arthroplasty', is most commonly carried out to replace hip and knee joints.

 If you have osteoarthritis in your knees but you are not suitable for joint replacement surgery (arthroplasty), you may be able to have an operation called an 'osteotomy'.
-This involves your surgeon adding or removing a small section of bone either above or below your knee joint.
+This involves your surgeon adding or removing a small section of bone either above or below your knee joint to help straighten the joint.